India says awaits cause of Dreamliner fire before taking action

-NEW DELHI, July 13 (Reuters) - India’s aviation regulator said on Saturday it was closely following developments after a fire broke out in a Boeing 787 Dreamliner parked at London’s Heathrow airport, and was awaiting to see the cause of the incident before taking any action.
+NEW DELHI (Reuters) - India’s aviation regulator said on Saturday it was closely following developments after a fire broke out in a Boeing 787 Dreamliner parked at London’s Heathrow airport, and was awaiting to see the cause of the incident before taking any action.

 “They have not yet come out with a cause.
 We are just trying to see what the cause is, then we’ll take further action,” India’s Director General of Civil Aviation Arun Mishra told Reuters.
 “We are closely following the developments.”